Skip to content

 Tamil Traditional Magnificent Architecture

-Main Hall
+Main Hall of the boutique hotel

 Historically, the Kuttam served as a gathering space for wedding ceremonies attended by hundreds of guests.
 Today, it hosts a permanent exhibition of original Ravi Varma lithographs from the 1900s, as well as an annual calendar of classical and contemporary dance and music performances.